-The amount spent on recorded skills development initiatives in the past financial year was R73,29 million, equivalent to 2,80% of leviable amount, as defined in the Skills Development Levies Act, namely the total amount of remuneration, paid or payable or deemed to be paid or payable by the Company to its employees during any month.
-5 465 employees, or 62,07% of the total workforce (including permanent and fixed term contract employees), were trained during the year, 96,21% of whom were Black and 44,67% of whom were female.
+The amount spent on recorded skills development initiatives in the past financial year was R108,67 million, equivalent to 3,98% of the leviable amount, as defined in the Skills Development Levies Act, namely the total amount of remuneration, paid or payable or deemed to be paid or payable by the Company to its employees during any month.
+4 838 employees, or 57,19% of the total workforce (including permanent and fixed term contract employees), were trained during the year, 96,07% of whom were Black.
+Of the total Black employees trained 45,03% were Black females.
+The total spend for Black males was R54 million and for Black females was R29,6 million.
+The Company budgets annually to spend approximately 2% of the leviable amount on skills development initiatives.

-The Company achieved a score of 62,25% (including Bonus Points) and met the required 40% threshold.
+The Company achieved a score of 69,08% (including Bonus Points) and met the required 40% threshold.